dreamcatcher-tech/network/Inbox/2024-06-14 1429 video conferencing streams.md

 Then the chat is intelligently parsed, and built on by participants.
 People can turn off the shared mic and expand on ideas in the chat.

+Compress the chat to remove stuttering and other things.
+Replace cues like trying to butt in with a deliberate chat action, rather than the text - so compress out the meaning, to focus the chat.
+Register objection to different statements.
+Allow voting to be happening live, in discussion.

+Then can mint NFTs of the conversation, with content, AI contributions, and impact crystal representing the meeting.
+This becomes a collectible and tradeable item.